KPZ equation from a class of nonlinear SPDEs in infinite volume: Introduction

 \subsection{Background}

-As we mentioned before, essentially all of the earlier progress towards universality for \eqref{eq:glcont} is restricted to the torus { $\mathbb{T}:=\R/\Z$} instead of the line { $\R$}; let us briefly recap the relevant work here.
-The first result on the torus, which restricted to quadratic potentials { $\mathscr{U}(\a)=\a^{2}$} and polynomial { $\mathbf{F}$}, comes from \cite{HQ}.
+Essentially all of the earlier progress on universality for \eqref{eq:glcont} is restricted to the torus { $\R/\Z$} instead of the line { $\R$}.
+The first such result, which takes quadratic { $\mathscr{U}(\a)=\a^{2}$} and polynomial { $\mathbf{F}$}, is of \cite{HQ}, whose methods are based in regularity structures and are thus significantly different than those of this paper.
 Extensions to more general { $\mathbf{F}$} followed in \cite{HS,HX,KWX,KZ,YEJP}.
-For non-quadratic (but still uniformly convex) potentials and linear { $\mathbf{F}$}, see \cite{YEJP25}; again, this work \cite{YEJP25} restricts to the torus.
+For non-quadratic (but still uniformly convex) potentials and linear { $\mathbf{F}$}, see \cite{YEJP25}, which also restricts to the torus, since it is also based on fixed-point methods.

-For progress on universality on the line, see \cite{DGP}; this considers general { $\mathscr{U}$}, but it is limited to a highly special invariant measure initial data.
-See also the earlier paper \cite{GP17}, which considers only quadratic { $\mathscr{U}$}.
+For progress on universality on the line, see \cite{DGP}; this considers general { $\mathscr{U}$}, but it is limited to a highly special invariant measure initial data; it is based on the method of ``energy solutions", which avoids the Cole-Hopf transform and is thus substantially different than the methods of this paper.
+In particular, the use of ``energy solutions" depends crucially on important tools from the theory of stochastic homogenization that are available exclusively for invariant measure initial data; finding an alternative to these tools remains an outstanding problem.
+We also emphasize that the methods of \cite{YEJP}, which use comparison principles to extend beyond invariant measure initial data, do not apply at all to the \abbr{SPDE}s in this paper.
+This is due to the possible non-convexity of { $\mathscr{U}$} in \eqref{eq:glcont} and the nature of the discretization needed to have an explicit invariant measure.

 The derivation of \abbr{KPZ} from other interfaces in statistical mechanics has, in general, seen a wealth of attention (see the ``Big Picture Questions" in \cite{KPZAIM}).
-Prior results in this more general direction include a derivation of \abbr{KPZ} from interacting particle systems \cite{ACQ,BG,CGST,CS,CST,CT,CTIn,DT,GJ15,GJS15,GJ17,YCMP,YFOM}, directed polymers and related models \cite{AKQ,CG,DDP1,DDP2,P2}, and some other \abbr{SPDE} interface models \cite{DY_23,GHS}.
+Prior results in this more general direction include a derivation of \abbr{KPZ} from interacting particle systems \cite{ACQ,BG,CGST,CS,CST,CT,CTIn,DT,GJ15,GJS15,GJ17,YCMP,YFOM}, directed polymers and related models \cite{AC,AKQ,CG,DDP1,DDP2,P2}, and other \abbr{SPDE} interface models \cite{DY_23,GHS}.
 Some of these hold in infinite-volume.
 However, in the ones that do, either the Cole-Hopf transform exactly linearizes the associated ``height function" (in which case this height function is ``integrable"), or said height function is a perturbation of an ``integrable" one that is so weak that it does not even contribute to { $\alpha,\beta$} in the limit \abbr{KPZ} equation.